Digital Bronze Reproductions

 The Rattlesnake from the original lifetime casting #14

 Cast in the US using the traditional lost wax bronze casting method.
-Each cast is proofed twice in production by the Museum's Director.
+Each cast is proofed twice in production by the Museum's Curator.
 Nothing compares.

 Ordinary bronze reproductions begin as an artist examines pictures or actual originals and then creates a clay model from scratch.
 The fidelity to Remington’s originals varies widely.